 Cubs' ending spending spree

 The Red Sox are another team with a large front office, boasting 14 partners with a stake in the team.
-The face of the ownership, John Henry, didn't donate anything -- but others more than made up for that.
+The face of the ownership, John Henry, didn't donate anything — but others more than made up for that.
 Larry Lucchino, the team's president and CEO, provided the bulk of the Democratic donations, including some for Obama, Sen. Elizabeth Warren, D-Mass., and Rep. Joe Kennedy III, D-Mass.
-Other partners skewed to the right, making hefty contribtions to former Mass.
-Gov. Romney, former Sen. Scott Brown, R-Mass., House Majority Leader John Boehner, R-Ohio, among other Republicans.
+Other partners skewed to the right, making hefty contributions to former Massachusetts Gov. Romney, former Sen. Scott Brown, R-Mass., House Majority Leader John Boehner, R-Ohio, among other Republicans.

 Notable teams that didn't make the cut: for starters, the Toronto Blue Jays registered nothing.
 This isn't surprising, however, since there is a ban on foreign contributions to U.S. campaigns.
 The Oakland Athletics, led by owner Lew Wolff, only registered a lone $5,000 donation to MLB's political committee.
 And the Yankees, who have had the highest payroll in the league for 15 years in a row, registered a mere $43,000 in donations under the new generation of Steinbrenner family leadership.